 Building local capacity, confidence, skills and partnerships within our network is fundamental to Live & Learn.
 This strengthens our relationships with communities, builds local ownership and ensures long- term commitment to positive development.
 The Live & Learn International office in Melbourne provides support to the Live & Learn network offices in the areas of: capacity building and technical skills; technical advice and quality assurance; knowledge sharing and learning; financial monitoring, compliance and auditing; resource development; monitoring and evaluation.

-In the South Pacific Live & Learn local offices operate in Fiji, Papua New Guinea, Solomon Islands, Vanuatu, Kiribati, Tonga, Australia and New Zealand.
+In the South Pacific Live & Learn local offices operate in Fiji, Papua New Guinea, Solomon Islands, Vanuatu, Kiribati, Tonga, Tuvalu, Australia and New Zealand.

 In Australia Live & Learn operates in the Northern Territory and the state of Victoria.
 The Northern Territory office was established to provide opportunities for Indigenous and non-Indigenous people living in remote communities.
 Challenges for sustainable development include remoteness, isolation and the extreme climate.
 In this environment our work focuses on increasing community resilience, transitioning to more sustainable use of resources such as water and energy, and promoting increased local production of food and other services.In contrast to the Northern Territory, Victoria is Australia's most populated state.
 In Victoria about 66% of its native forests have been felled since colonisation – making it the most heavily cleared state in Australia.
 Live & Learn is working with community groups in the Central Highlands around 80 kilometres North-East of Melbourne, aiming to improve community awareness on the value of the remaining forests and the need for their protection.